metaclass-nl/tutorial-api-platform/README.md

 will compare your own version with code one of chapter3-api.
 You may also add the path to a folder of file to make the diff more specific.

-After committing your changes you may check out branch chapter2-react and point your browser to the [same branch on github](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter2-react) and follow the instructions.
-Or if you only follow the api branches chapter3-api.
+After committing your changes you may check out branch [chapter2-react](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter2-react) or [chapter2-next](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter2-next)
+and point your browser to the same branch on github and follow the instructions.
+Or if you only follow the api branches [chapter3-api](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter3-api) .